Shaggy (musician)

-Orville Richard Burrell CD (born October 22, 1968), better known by his stage name Shaggy, is a Jamaican-American reggae rapper, singer, and songwriter who scored hits with the songs "It Wasn't Me", "Boombastic", "In The Summertime", "Oh Carolina", and "Angel".
-He has been nominated for seven Grammy Awards, winning twice for Best Reggae Album with Boombastic in 1996 and 44/876 with Sting in 2019, and has won the Brit Award for International Male Solo Artist in 2002.
+Orville Richard Burrell CD (born October 22, 1968), known professionally as Shaggy, is a Jamaican-American reggae musician who scored hits with the songs "It Wasn't Me", "Boombastic", "In the Summertime", "Oh Carolina", and "Angel".
+He has been nominated for eight Grammy Awards, winning twice for Best Reggae Album with Boombastic in 1996 and 44/876 with Sting in 2019, and has won the Brit Award for International Male Solo Artist in 2002.

 In 2007, he was awarded the Jamaican Order of Distinction with the rank of Commander.
 In 2022, he was awarded an honorary Doctor of Fine Arts degree from Brown University.

 Early life

-Burrell was born on October 22, 1968, in Kingston.
-In 1987, he took singing lessons and was discovered a year later while singing in the streets with friends.
+Orville Richard Burrell was born on October 22, 1968, in Kingston.
+At the age of 18, he moved to New York City with his mother.

-Shaggy enlisted in the United States Marine Corps in 1988 and obtained the MOS of 0811 (Field Artillery Cannon Crewman).
+Burrell enlisted in the United States Marine Corps on April 12, 1988 and obtained the MOS 0811 (Field Artillery Cannon Crewman).
 He served with a Field Artillery Battery in the 10th Marine Regiment during the Persian Gulf War.
-The highest rank he achieved was lance corporal, although he was reduced in rank twice.
-Shaggy perfected his signature "toasting" voice while he was in the Marine Corps.
+Discharged on May 4, 1992, the highest rank he achieved was lance corporal, although he was reduced in rank twice.
+Burrell perfected his signature "toasting" voice while he was in the Marine Corps.